netfoundry/mop/quickstarts/docs/ocp/image-import.md

     > ssh opc@[ip_address_of_the_vm]

-You can follow the normal process to register this VM to the NetFoundry netowrk.
+Once you are able to login, you can follow the registration process to register this VM to the NetFoundry network.